 Output indicators and targets 6.1.
-The RBINS and DGD are familiar with the obligations under the Nagoya Protocol Number of meetings on NP attended Number of staff members aware of the implications of Nagoya Protocol implementation: 2 members of staff trained Researchers and other stakeholders are aware on the implications of the NP on their way to work.
-Follow-up reports, own web site RBINS staff is involved in national and international platforms of ABS 6.2.
-Awareness of the scientific community and other stakeholders on the Nagoya Protocol is raised 16 A special section on the Belgian Clearing House on "Frequently Asked Questions on the Nagoya Protocol" has been developed and is updated regularly Number of fliers Number of information sessions Reports on taken actions, auto- evaluations, documentation on CHM Interest and commitment with scientific community and other stakeholders of partner countries Expected results (ER) ER Key indicators (OVI) Source of Information (SOV) Assumptions Outco me indicators The project is properly coordinated and managed in order to implement smoothly the 16 expected results under the 6 specific objectives Output indicators and targets 7.1.
-Coordination Annual programme Annual report Recruitments Trainings Project website Fliers, stand New partners, synergies and projects Annual planning Annual report Concept notes on demand Internal trainings/workshop presentations Internal protocols and procedures correspondence Support of operational directorate 'Nature' Support of DGD2 Open and transparent cooperative attitude from RBINS colleagues 7.2.
-Management 18 Number of trainees in Belgium Number of qualitative trainees, trainings, workshops, symposia, projects, awareness campaigns and functioning CHM websites in developing countries Audit Paperwork Functional computers, equipment (servers) financial plans financial reports mid term evaluation Smooth procedures and clea communication lines Means: 6 M Euro Details: annex 3 (Exel) SO1 Act 1,570,100.0 € Sal 754,445.5 € Tot 2,324,545.5 € SO2 Act 677,500.0 € Pre-condition: agreemen between Belspo and DGD (o ministeries) signed with the obligations under the Nagoya Protocol 6.2.
-Awareness of the scientific community and other stakeholders on the Nagoya Protocol is raised Expected results (ER) 7.1.
-Coordination Means: 6 M Euro Details: annex 3 (Exel) SO1 Act 1,570,100.0 € Sal 754,445.5 € Tot 2,324,545.5 € with the obligations under the Nagoya Protocol 6.2.
-Awareness of the scientific community and other stakeholders on the Nagoya Protocol is raised Expected results (ER) FR Outco 7.1.
-Coordination 17 7.2.
-Management 18 Means: 6 M Euro Details: annex 3 (Exel) SO1 Act 1,570,100.0 € Sal 754,445.5 € Tot 2,324,545.5 € SO2 Act 677,500.0 € 6.1.
-The RBINS and DGD are familiar with the obligations under the Nagoya Protocol • Number of meetings on NP attended • Number of staff members aware of the implications of Nagoya Protocol • implementation: 2 members of staff trained • Researchers and other stakeholders are aware on the implications of the NP on their way to work.
-6.2.
-Awareness of the scientific community and other stakeholders on the Nagoya Protocol is raised 6.3.
-A special section on the Belgian Clearing House on "Frequently Asked Questions on the Nagoya Protocol" has been developed and is updated regularly. • Number of fliers • Number of great to properly coordinated and managed in order to implement smoothly the 16 expected results under the 6 specific objectives Output indicators and targets 7.1.
-Coordination 17 • Annual programme • Annual report • Recruitments • Trainings • Project website • Fliers, stand • New partners, synergies and projects 7.2.
-Management 18 • Number of trainees in Belgium • Number of qualitative trainees, trainings, workshops, symposia, projects, awareness campaigns and functioning CHM websites in developing countries • Audit • Paperwork • Functional computers, equipment (servers) Means: 6 M Euro Details: annex 3 (Exel) SO1 Act 1,570,100.0 € Sol 754,445.5 € Tot 2,324,545.5 € Tot 2,324,545.5 € Tot 2,324,545.5 € SO2 Act 677,500.0 € 6.1.
-The RBINS and DGD are familiar with the obligations under the Nagoya Protocol 1
+The RBINS and DGD are familiar with the obligations under the Nagoya Protocol 15 Number of meetings on NP attended Number of staff members aware of the implications of Nagoya Protocol implementation: 2 members of staff trained Researchers and other stakeholders are aware on the implications of the NP on their way to work.
+Follow-up reports, own web site RBINS staff is involved in national and international platforms on ABS 6.2.
+Awareness of the scientific community and other stakeholders on the Nagoya Protocol is raised 16 A special section on the Belgian Clearing House on "Frequently Asked Questions on the Nagoya Protocol" has been developed and is updated regularly Number of fliers Number of information sessions Reports on taken actions, auto- evaluations, documentation on CHM Interest and commitment with scientific community and other stakeholders of partner countries Specific objectives (SO) Expected results (ER) ER Key indicators (OVI) Source of Information (SOV) Assumptions Outco ome indicators 7.
+Coordination and Management The project is properly coordinated and managed in order to implement smoothly the 16 expected results under the 6 specific objectives Output indicators and targets 7.1.
+Coordination 17 Annual programme Annual report Recruitments Trainings Project website Fliers, stand New partners, synergies and projects Annual planning Annual report Concept notes on demand Internal trainings/workshop presentations Internal protocols and procedures correspondence Support of operational directorate 'Nature' Support of DGD2 Open and transparent cooperative attitude from RBINS colleagues 7.2.
+Management 18 Number of trainees in Belgium Number of qualitative trainees, trainings, workshops, symposia, projects, awareness campaigns and functioning CHM websites in developing countries Audit Paperwork Functional computers, equipment (servers) financial plans financial reports mid term evaluation Smooth procedures and clear communication lines Activities see under Means: 6 M Euro Details: annex 3 (Exel) SO1 Pre-condition: agreement between Belspo and DGD (or ministeries) signed Act 1,570,100.0 € Sal 754,445.5 € Tot 2,324,545.5 €

-Tot 1,017,505.1 € SO3 Act 535,000.0 € Sal 251,125.3 € Tot 786,125.3 € SO4 Act 88,000.0 € Sal 252,278.8 € Tot 340,278.8 € SO5 Act 140,504.0 € Sal 191,476.1 € Tot 331,980.1 € SO6 Act 83,000.0 € Sal 85,945.7 € Tot 168,945.7 € COORD Act 30,000.0 € Sal 569,019.1 € Tot 599,019.1 € Activities SO1
+SO2

+Act 677,500.0 €

+Sal 340,005.1 €

+Tot 1,017,505.1 €

+10(1,017,505.1 €

+SO3

+Act 535,000.0 €

+Sal 251,125.3 €

+Tot 786,125.3 €

+SO4

+Act 88,000.0 €

+Sal 252,278.8 €

+Tot 340,278.8 €

+SO5

+Act 140,504.0 €

+Sal 191,476.1 €

+Tot 331,980.1 €

+SO6

+Act 83,000.0 €

+Sal 85,945.7 €

+Tot 168,945.7 €

+COORD

+Act 30,000.0 €

+Sal 569,019.1 €

+Tot 599,019.1 €

+Activities SO1

-- 1.1.1. organise the external call, selection and mobility of 12-18 trainees per year - 1.1.2. follow-up of the young scientists for scientific output and graduation - 1.2.1 (A).
-Supporting taxonomic research through
+1.1.1 . organise the ext ernal call, selection and mobility of 12-18 trainees per year

+1.1.2 . follow-up of the young scientists for scientific output and graduation

+axonomic research through

+Prospecting new partn erships in e.g. East Africa

+Call for 4-5 'classical' projects

+Follow-up of projects and publications/dissemination/reporting

+1.2.2.(B).
+Supporting t he monitoring of habitats for the management of ecosystems through

+For DRC, Burundi, Benin

+Training + Follow up/ DRC

+•Workshops + Follow up subsequent practice

+•Syllabi preparation •Syllabi preparation

+•Expert missions •Expert missions

+ment and documentation

+Capping Dusic Equip